mjcolwell/n-back_oxford/README.md

 Latest version of the task overhauls older versions (1.4 and earlier) with new stimuli, optimisations and two task versions;

 1. The scanner task version has been designed for use during fMRI acquisition
 2. The  non-scanner task version can be completed standalone.

-This can be used to compliment the fMRI task for outside scanner practice.
+Both task versions have parity, therefore the non-scanner version of the task can be used to compliment the fMRI version for outside scanner practice.

 Older versions of this task have been used within publications (e.g., https://www.sciencedirect.com/science/article/pii/S2772408523000686).